What’s going on in the Ward 8 race? An embattled incumbent, write-in candidates, and what to expect next year

 Henderson, a former ANC commissioner, wants to improve safety for residents by building a better relationship with the Metropolitan Police Department and moving money earmarked for violence interrupters back into allocations for police resources.
 “I would put money back into law enforcement so we can get this public safety piece together and invest in our small businesses and nonprofits that are doing the job in the community to help uplift our people,” Henderson says.

 Derenge — the Republican candidate — has lived in Ward 8 since 2015, was an intern for Senator Deb Fischer (R-NE), and has worked as a federal contractor.
 He has run for public office three times.
 He told The 51st he’s advocating for smaller government, reducing the number of homicides in the ward, and prohibiting junk foods and sugary snacks from being purchased with Supplemental Nutrition Assistance Program (SNAP) benefits (the federal government determines what foods are eligible for purchase through SNAP).
-Derenge also says he would dismantle the DC Housing Authority, which he would not have the power to do.
+Derenge also says he would dismantle the DC Housing Authority, which would which would leave DC without an entity to manage significant amounts of federal housing dollars.

 According to her Facebook page, Long is a human services leader with decades of experience in health education, behavioral health, and housing services.
 She prioritizes improved services for young people, seniors, and families while pushing for more employment, affordable housing, and safety.
 Long did not respond to requests for comment.